Celebrating native ingredients and Aboriginal culture

 Our commitment to reconciliation

-Kleenheat is a member of the Wesfarmers group of companies and proud to support the Wesfarmers Stretch Reconciliation Action Plan.
+Kleenheat is part of Wesfarmers and is proud to support the Wesfarmers Stretch Reconciliation Action Plan.

 Through a range of employment, education and cultural awareness initiatives, Kleenheat’s helping ensure Aboriginal and Torres Strait Islander people feel welcome in our businesses as employees, customers, suppliers and visitors.